Sherlemious/IGCSE-CS-PC-Transpiler/README.md

   ```

-#### WHILE Loop (Fully functional)
+#### WHILE Loop (Fully functional):
-A conditional loop that is repeated as long as a condition is being met.
-Any statements should be insterted between the WHILE "Condition" and the ENDWHILE STATEMENT
+A conditional loop that is repeated as long as a condition is true.
+Any statements should be inserted between the WHILE "Condition" and the ENDWHILE STATEMENT.
   ```
   WHILE I < 5 DO
   PRINT "HELLO WORLD !"